Warning! Street Heroine Mixtures can be Deadly. Beware of CARFENTANIL!

 - A once-a-month Intramuscular Injection administered in the privacy of a doctor’s office.
 Because it is not a pill, it cannot be skipped which helps to prevent relapse and/or overdose.

 - Is used as a tool to manage physical and psychological opioid dependency while a patient in working toward sustained abstinence;

 - Is a FDA approved medication that prevents heroin users from getting “high” even if they use drugs by blocking the euphoric effects of these drugs;

-Your ARCH Individual Evaluation & Treatment Plan for Heroin Dependency is designed by our MD’S and will include a combination of selection below:
+Dr. Kittay’s Individual Evaluation & Treatment Plan for Heroin Dependency is designed for you and will include a combination of selection below: